Genosha: Mutant apartheid

 Genosha is located off the east coast of Africa, to the north of Madagascar, and boasted a high standard of living, developed economy, and freedom from the political and racial turmoil that characterized neighboring nations.
 However, Genosha's prosperity was built upon the enslavement of its mutant population.
 Mutants in Genosha were the property of the state and children who were positively identified with the mutant gene were put through a process developed by David Moreau, commonly known as the Genegineer, stripped of free will and made into "mutates" (a term for those who gained superpowers from external sources rather than possessing them innately).
 The Genegineer was also capable of modifying certain mutant abilities to fulfill specific labor shortages.
 Citizenship in Genosha is permanent and the government does not recognize any emigration.
 Citizens who attempt to leave the country are tracked down and forcibly brought back to the island by the Press Gang, consisting of Hawkshaw, Pipeline, Punchout, and Wipeout.
 Mutant problems are handled by a special group known as the Magistrates.

+In the X-Tinction Agenda storyline, the X-Men and their allies rescue their teammates Storm, Meltdown, Rictor and Wolfsbane from Genoshan brainwashing, toppling the government after discovering their alliance with former X-Factor ally turned mutant hater, Cameron Hodge, and that Havok was one of the Magistrates since having his memory wiped by the Siege Perilous.
+Havok, woken from his conditioning by his brother Cyclops, kills Hodge.

 Conflict and Magneto's reign

-A new Genoshan regime that promised better treatment of mutants was put in place after Cameron Hodge's death.
-A period of general turmoil and a number of attacks by superhumans, including Magneto's Acolytes who were unwilling to forgive the former Genoshan government for its crimes against mutants, followed.
-X-Factor returns to the island to help restore peace between its government and a rogue group of superpowered beings who fled the island.
+A new Genoshan regime that promises better treatment of mutants is put in place after Cameron Hodge's death.
+A period of general turmoil and a number of attacks by superhumans, including Magneto's Acolytes who are unwilling to forgive the former Genoshan government for its crimes against mutants, follows.
+X-Factor returns to Genosha to help restore peace between its government and a rogue group of superpowered beings who fled the island.

 The United Nations cede control of Genosha to Magneto after he demands to establish a mutant nation.
 Magneto and his Acolytes reestablish a modicum of peace and stability until civil war breaks out between him and the remaining humans on the island, led by the Magistrates.
 Magneto eventually defeats the Magistrates and restores order to the island.

 Genosha had a population of sixteen million mutants and a stable, advanced society.
 However, the entire island was reduced to rubble and its mutant population murdered by Cassandra Nova's Sentinels.
 There were few survivors, many having been evacuated.